MCJack123/CraftOS-PC/docs/md/installation.md

 2. Open the disk image in the Finder.
 3. Drag `CraftOS-PC.app` into the Applications folder icon.
 4. Open CraftOS-PC from Applications or Launchpad.
-### Note for Catalina Users
-macOS Catalina adds a new policy requiring all apps to be notarized with a Developer ID.
-Because I don't have a paid dev account, CraftOS-PC cannot be notarized, meaning Catalina users can't just double click on the app at first launch. **When opening CraftOS-PC for the first time, make sure to right-click on the app and click Open, instead of double-clicking the app as usual.**

 ## Linux
 CraftOS-PC is provided in binary form as both an Ubuntu package and an Arch Linux AUR package.
 It is not available as a plain binary for other distributions, so non-Ubuntu/Arch users will have to build from source.